SaiPatri/PhyNWInfo/README.md

 # PhyNWInfo
+## [UPDATE: For OFC 2023 submission metadata, please refer to OFC2023 folder]

 ## A Physical Network Information resource for reference networks
 Reference Physical Network information JSON files, which can be used for various Optical Network assessment